Why Is My Electricity Bill So High?

 Here's what can be done about it:

-- Use timers to restrict the operation of electric heaters.
+- Use timers or other controllers to restrict the operation of electric heaters.
 Particularly underfloor heating and heated towel rails which are left on all the time.

 - Use thermostats, where available, and set them to a sensible temperature.
 Say 18˚C to 20˚C for general heating, or much lower if overnight.
 You can use a HeaterMate on any plug-in electric heater to achieve this.

 - Use effective low-power radiant and conductive heaters as a preference.
-Things like a foot mat heater, electric throw blanket, or electric blanket.
+Things like a heated foot mat, heated throw blanket, or electric blanket.

 - Minimise the use of clothes dryers.
 If you're a heavy clothes dryer user, switch to a 'heat pump' dryer.